 What is the Source of Uric Acid ?

 Uric acid is formed from purine rich foods.
 Purines are mainly found in amino acids which are building blocks of proteins.
-Therefore , high protein or high purine foods are avoided uric acid.
+Therefore , high protein or high purine foods are sources of uric acid hence should be avoided.

 Does Moringa Oleifera have purines ?